 AT WAPNER NEWMAN, WE HAVE THE RESOURCES AND CONNECTIONS TO BUILD A SUCCESSFUL CASE ON YOUR BEHALF.

 Spinal Injury Attorneys in Philadelphia Fight for Fair Compensation

-Often, when someone suffers a disabling SCI, they need round-the-clock assistance and support.
-The medical costs associated with SCI are high, because they include not only the costs of ongoing treatment, but the lost wages and value of care provided by friends and family members.
+When someone suffers a disabling SCI, they often need round-the-clock assistance and support.
+The medical costs associated with SCI are high because they include the costs of ongoing treatment and the lost wages and value of care provided by friends and family members.

 Pennsylvania law (PA Consolidated Statutes Title 42, Chapter 83) allows compensatory and punitive damages for personal injuries, and our spinal injury lawyers will fight for a settlement that includes them all.
 Compensatory damages are intended to repay you financially and make you whole again, and they cover your economic and noneconomic losses.

 Economic damages are for the financial costs and expenses resulting from your injury, including: